kapton heaterssilicone rubber heaterswire harnessbattery heatersbutyl heaterscircuit design

-Many times heaters need to fit around holes and cutouts.
-This can be designed in either etched foil or wire circuits to provide heating of the entire surface area.
+Many times, heaters need to fit around holes and cutouts.
+Either etched foil or wire circuits can be used to provide heating of only the desired surface area.

 Multi-layer Circuits:

-Many times we need to maximize surface area to spread the watt density.
-Multi-layer circuits can be used to fit a high resistance in a small area by putting two circuits in series.
-The multi-layer circuit also allows Birk to put a sensor flex circuit on top of the heater circuit to maximize the heated area.
+Often, we need to maximize surface area to spread the watt density.
+Multi-layer circuits can be used to fit a high resistance in a small area by putting two circuits in a series.
+A multi-layer circuit also allows us to put a sensor flex circuit on top of the heater circuit to maximize the heated area.

 To control heat and temperature limits properly, thermostats, RTDs, thermocouples, thermistors, solid state sensors and fuses are strategically placed within a circuit to achieve the best operating thermal system.